 The Law School is committed to supporting a range of summer public interest employment opportunities and provides a guaranteed summer funding award of $5,000 to any Chicago law student who chooses to work in a public interest law position during the summer.
 Students are eligible for this stipend during the summer after their first year, or the summer after their second year, or both.
 Eligible summer public interest positions include not only work for non-profit legal aid and advocacy organizations and policy groups, but also federal, state and local governmental legal positions, and international human rights organizations and other law-based NGOs.

 First-year and second-year students must work in eligible nonprofit or government law positions for at least eight weeks of their summers.
 Participants in this program may also earn up to $5,000 per summer from other external (non-Law School) funding sources during the course of their summers.

-Mentoring and Networking Contacts and Opportunities
+Networking Contacts and Opportunities